ramphor/plugin-manager/README.md

 Ramphor Plugin Manager
 =

-This libary is a fork of [TGMPA/TGM-Plugin-Activation](https://github.com/TGMPA/TGM-Plugin-Activation) repo and follow [PSR Coding Standard](https://www.php-fig.org/psr/) to easy maintenance
+This libary is a fork of [TGMPA/TGM-Plugin-Activation](https://github.com/TGMPA/TGM-Plugin-Activation) repo and follow [PSR1 and PSR2 Coding Standard](https://www.php-fig.org/psr/) to easy maintenance

 ## FAQs